-Regarding ethical consumption, the Fourth Basic Plan for Consumers, which was approved by the Cabinet in March 2021, states that initiatives will be promoted to popularize and raise awareness of ethical consumption, which is smart consumption.
+Regarding ethical consumption, the Fourth Basic Plan for Consumers, which was approved by the Cabinet in March 2021, states that initiatives will be promoted to popularize and raise awareness of ethical consumption, which is smart consumption behavior that consumers take people, society, and the environment into consideration, including the purchase of fair trade products that aim to improve the lives of workers in developing countries as well as sustainable products, such as eco-friendly products.
+According to the 2024 survey, awareness of ethical consumption is 27.4%.
+Japan will continue to promote initiatives.